JesseMcGilAllen/javaIndividualProject/Journal.md

     Figured out how to use logic to set page titles

 I was sick over Spring Break, so unfortunately I didn't get much done as far as my project goes.
 After I recovered, I spent some time working on the team project.

+## Week 9

+03/23/2016

+Completed:
+    Deployed to OpenShift

+03/27/2016

+Completed:
+    Created last test database table needed

+With the help from Matt and Paula I was able to deploy to Openshift.
+It was heavily complicated by my Gradle implementation.
+I was having trouble getting a good war for deployment.
+It was an issue that I believe was created by adding Gradle in the middle of the project.
+Another issue that arose was Gradle not finding the IntelliJ instance of Tomee.
+I had to point Gradle to the main instance that runs on my machine.
+I had no idea that there was a difference.
+I found out the hard way.